Chem. J. Chinese Universities ›› 2025, Vol. 46 ›› Issue (11): 20250163.doi: 10.7503/cjcu20250163

-Fabrication of Copper(I) Iodide Cluster-based Photosensitizers for Highly Efficient X-ray-Excited Reactive Oxygen Species Generation
+Fabrication of Copper(I) Iodide Cluster-based Scintillator for Highly Efficient X-ray-excited Reactive Oxygen Species Generation

 • Supported by:

-Supported by Natural Science Foundation of Nanjing University of Posts and Telecommunications (No. NY223120); Jiangsu Independent Research Project on Opening and Sharing of Large-Scale Scientific Research Instruments (No. TC2024A020)
+the Natural Science Foundation of Nanjing University of Posts and Telecommunications, China(NY223120);the Jiangsu Independent Research Project on Opening and Sharing of Large-Scale Scientific Research Instruments, China(TC2024A020)

 CLC Number: